PhilChodrow/cv/src/content/honors.typ

     logo: "",
     date: [2022],
     location: [Los Angeles, CA],
-    description: "\"Recognizing excellence in contribution to the instructional mission of the Department.\""
+    description: emph("\"Recognizing excellence in contribution to the instructional mission of the Department.\"")
     // tags: ("Database Systems", "Computer Networks", "Cybersecurity") )